-- suggestions for future enquiries based on results \Evaluate own observations. compare them with others and draw conclusions \Use a compass confidently and - show awareness of the 16-point compass rose and compass quadrant bearings (e.g. 103° = 5 77° E) - \Apply age-appropriate Maths knowledge to understanding of Geography (e.g. length, distance, mass, capacity, area, scales, negative numbers for temperature, converting between metric and imperial measures, calculating volume)
+- Complete enquiries based on own suggested questions and offer suggestions for future enquiries based on results - Evaluate own observations, compare them with others and draw conclusions - Use a compass confidently and show awareness of the 16-point compass rose and compass quadrant bearings (e.g. 103° = \$ 77° E) - Apply age-appropriate Maths knowledge to understanding of Geography (e.g. length, distance, mass, capacity, area, scales, negative numbers for temperature, converting between metric and imperial measures, calculating volume)

-- \Regularly ask and answer perceptive questions in geographically valid ways - \Thoughtfully organise information by relevance and begin to critique information provided by a range of sources - \Explain how geographical 'facts' are used and interpreted to support opinions and begin to understand the idea of 'tertiary' sources/data. - \Present information using agerelated tables, graphs and charts. maps and plans, drawings and perspectives, posters and diagrams and digital presentations.
+- Regularly ask and answer perceptive questions in geographically valid ways - Thoughtfully organise information by relevance and begin to critique information provided by a range of sources - Explain how geographical 'facts' are used and interpreted to support opinions and begin to understand the idea of 'tertiary' sources/data. - Present information using agerelated tables, graphs and charts, maps and plans, drawings and perspectives, posters and diagrams and digital presentations.

 Intent: Children learn what a map is and what they are used for using age-appropriate examples.
-They begin to make observations. discuss and ask and answer questions about familiar environments.
+They begin to make observations, discuss and ask and answer questions about familiar environments.
 Future learning: